Jesse L. Brown: Career

-Brown was commissioned as an ensign in the U.S. Navy on 26 April 1949.
+Brown was commissioned as an ensign in the U.S. Navy on April 26, 1949.
 He was assigned to Naval Air Station Quonset Point at Quonset Point, Rhode Island, as a part of the U.S. Atlantic Fleet.
 Brown reported that incidents of racism and discrimination, which had been harsh late in his training, were substantially relieved once he became an officer.
-Following his commissioning, Brown was assigned to temporary duty at Norfolk Naval Air Station in Norfolk, Virginia.
+Following his commissioning, Brown was assigned to temporary duty at Naval Air Station Norfolk in Norfolk, Virginia.
 His daughter, Pamela Elise Brown, was born in December.
 In January 1949, Brown was assigned to Fighter Squadron 32 aboard USS Leyte.
 Over the next 18 months, the unit conducted numerous training exercises along the East Coast, many of them taking place at Quonset Point.
 Brown reported here his superiors treated him fairly and held others to equal standards.
 The unit trained rigorously in aircraft maneuvers.

 By the outbreak of the Korean War, he had gained a reputation among the others in the squadron as an experienced pilot and a capable section leader.
-He was well-liked among other pilots and the black stewards and support staff of the carrier.
+He was well-liked among other pilots and the Black stewards and support staff of the carrier.
 Brown did not socialize much with the other pilots, however, and was known to spend as much time as possible visiting his wife.
 He was able to reveal his marriage following his commissioning.